mindbender444/MacintoshPi/README.md

 The process of compiling and installing packages can take about two hours.

 Each of these sub-projects can be installed separately by running the corresponding compilation & installation script contained in the directory relevant to the sub-project concerned.
 The installation scripts must be run from the ```pi``` user.

+### Raspberry Pi 4/400 and Bookworm

+Raspberry Pi 4 and Raspberry Pi 400 are supported when using the Raspberry Pi OS *Bookworm* release.
+Start from a clean full Bookworm image and, before running `./build_all.sh`:

+* boot to the console using `raspi-config` and disable the desktop
+* enable the legacy ("fake-kms") GL driver and set at least 128 MB of GPU memory.

+#### Limitations

+* only the 32‑bit Bookworm image has been tested
+* some components (such as CDEmu audio or dual‑boot setups) may require extra manual configuration.

 ## Detailed descriptions of MacintoshPi project components